nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/development/models.md

 - `clean()` method within a model is **only** used to ensure that the data entered into the DB is valid and/or to ensure application wide changes/validation is conducted prior to saving model.

+- Tenancy models must have the ability to have a [knowledge base article](#knowledge-base-article-linking) linked to it.

 ## Checklist